bensbits91/portfolio-2025-nextjs-js-tailwind/README.md

 - **Responsive Design**: Fully optimized for desktop, tablet, and mobile devices.
 - **Dynamic Content**: Projects, skills, and experience are dynamically rendered.
+- **Dynamic Views**: Display skills and projects in responsive grids, tables, and charts.
 - **Dark Mode**: Built-in dark mode support using `next-themes`.
 - **Accessibility**: WCAG-compliant components for an inclusive user experience.
 - **Fast Performance**: Optimized with Next.js.
 SSR by default with CSR where needed.